AlGokk/palindromePay_docs/src/pages/docs/create-crypto-payment.md

 ### Import Functions

-In the first step you need to import the Palindrome Pay SDK into your JavaScript/TypeScript project with the needed function `PalindromePayCreatePayment`.
+In the first step you need to import thePalindrome Crypto Pay SDK into your JavaScript/TypeScript project with the needed function `PalindromePayCreatePayment`.

 ```js
 import {